Cult of Luna

 Cult of Luna is a Swedish post-metal band from Umeå founded in 1998.
-They are known for post-metal music similar to the contemporary bands Neurosis and Isis.
-The band was signed to Earache Records in the early 2000s and released five albums, including the commercially successful albums Salvation (2004) and Somewhere Along the Highway (2006).
+Their style of music is similar to contemporary bands Neurosis and Isis.
+Cult of Luna was signed to Earache Records in the early 2000s and released five albums, including the commercially successful albums Salvation (2004) and Somewhere Along the Highway (2006).
 After an extended period of inactivity, Cult of Luna returned with its Indie Recordings debut Vertikal (2013) and companion EP Vertikal II (2013), both drawing inspiration from Fritz Lang's 1927 film, Metropolis.
 In 2016 the band released their space-themed collaborative album, Mariner, featuring American vocalist Julie Christmas.

 History

 Formation and early releases (1998–2007)

-They formed from the remnants of a Umeå hardcore punk band called Eclipse in 1998.
+Cult of Luna formed from the remnants of a Umeå hardcore punk band Eclipse in 1998.
 They slowly garnered critical appreciation and underground popularity with early releases Cult of Luna (2001) and The Beyond (2003); however, it is 2004's Salvation that can be considered their 'breakthrough' release.
 This was followed by Somewhere Along the Highway in 2006, another largely well-received album.

 In August 2006, the band released a remake of "Marching to the Heartbeats" from Somewhere Along the Highway entitled "Heartbeats" solely on the internet community MySpace.
 The song was available for download for a few days and was later removed.
 The point was to see if the song would be kept alive by file sharing, and was also apparently a statement against the conservative music industry, said keyboardist Anders Teglund in an interview.

 Eternal Kingdom (2008–2011)

 In 2008 the band released its fifth album, Eternal Kingdom.
-It was released in Europe on June 16, followed by its release in the United States on July 8.
+It was released in Europe on 16 June, followed by its release in the United States on 8 July.

 In 2009 they released the Fire Was Born DVD including a live performance from 2008, an interview with the band, as well as all of the band's videos.

-On October 18, 2009, the band released Eviga riket, a hardback book/audiobook covering the story and themes from Eternal Kingdom.
+On 18 October 2009, the band released Eviga riket, a hardback book/audiobook covering the story and themes from Eternal Kingdom.
 The book and audiobook are bilingual, printed and spoken both in Swedish and English.
 The audiobook contains new pieces of music and soundscapes written by the band.
-Eviga riket was released the 23 of February 2010.
+Eviga riket was released the 23 February 2010.